 Mission overnight guests and program participants are using this printable flyer to warn others loitering near Union Station that K2 is deadly.
-Against the spiritual battle, our chapel and Spiritual Transformation Program participants are praying that K2, its makers and dealers would be stopped and that addicts will seek help.
+Against the spiritual battle, our chapel and Restoration & Transformation Program participants are praying that K2, its makers and dealers would be stopped and that addicts will seek help.

 Do you know someone who needs help to restore his life?
 Please contact Central Union Mission for information about our Men’s Ministry programs.